 - The debtor has made good faith efforts to repay the student loans.

 This is an area of bankruptcy law that necessitates a skilled and experienced bankruptcy attorney.
 This adversary proceeding is basically a mini-trial on the issue of undue hardship, and you need a skilled advocate to persuade the bankruptcy judge of your case.
 The expert bankruptcy attorneys in the Birmingham office of Parkman White, LLP are ready to fight for you.
-Contact us today at 205-502-2000 for a free consultation.
+Contact us today at 205-502-2000 for a consultation.